noklam/blog_archive_fastpage/_posts/2020-03-21-10-lessons-learnt-from-Kaggle-competition.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>I have recently teamed up with a friend to participate in the <a href="https://www.kaggle.com/c/bengaliai-cv19/?utm_medium=email&amp;utm_source=intercom&amp;utm_campaign=bengaliai-email-launch">Bengali Image Classification Competition</a>.
-The competition is tough, we struggled along the way and couldn't figure out why we cannot get a score that matching with others in the Public leaderboard.
-In the end, the result is a big surprise to everyone as the leaderboard shook heavily.</p>
+<p>I have teamed up with a friend to participate in the <a href="https://www.kaggle.com/c/bengaliai-cv19/?utm_medium=email&amp;utm_source=intercom&amp;utm_campaign=bengaliai-email-launch">Bengali Image Classification Competition</a>.
+We struggled to get a high rank in the Public leaderboard throughout the competition.
+In the end, the result is a big surprise to everyone as the leaderboard shook a lot.</p>

 </div>
 </div>